tlofbj/waterfall-classifier-project-v3.5cnn-lite/README.md

 The current "lite" version extracts the model and prediction modules from the main project.
 It has only the essential files and focuses on smaller file sizes and user convenience.
 Users will interact with the program using terminal command lines.

+A report of this project maybe found in this repository.
+Email Tata Li at tlofbj.public@outlook.com for further questions or suggestions!

 ## Versions

 * **3.5 (CNN) Lite** - Able to classify single or a directory of images from either an image file path or a valid observation ID.
 Includes only the predicting module with a simpler and more versatile user interface.
 Uses model `model_2025-05-08T17-34-36.pth` from v3.0 for making predictions.
 Final edit: May 15, 2025.